BestTimesToVisit.com Logo

 nature

-Embark on a scenic loop trail around Cyprus's highest peak, Mount Olympus.
-While the summit itself is a military zone, the trail offers stunning panoramic views of the island, especially on clear days.
-Keep an eye out for unique flora and the occasional mouflon.
+Embark on the Artemis Trail, a relatively easy loop around the summit of Mount Olympus, Cyprus's highest peak.
+While the summit itself is restricted due to military installations, the trail offers stunning 360-degree views of the island, especially on clear days.
+Look for the unique flora adapted to the high altitude and listen to the wind whistling through the rocky terrain.

 Best time: Apr-Jun, Sep-Oct